ulfschneider/ulf.website/content/posts/journal/2020-07-19-we-are-building-a-house.md

 </figure>

 <figure class="rg:split">
 <figcaption>Aug 7, 2020: The basement plate preparation is ready for the concreting.
 I have hired a construction expert to help me with the acceptance of the delivered results.
 Before the concreting starts, he wants to see the steel.
-The expert is very satisfied with the good quality of the work and of course—I´m glad too!
+The expert is very satisfied with the good quality of the work and of course – I´m glad too!
 Finally it was the right decision to go with Knecht as the cellar builder.
 The three men, despite the heat of 33 °C in the afternoon, seem to work without any resting.
 I can only help them with providing water to drink, a bit of coffee, and some food.
 I think they earned their weekend well.
 Because of the heat they are covering the new basement plate with film, so that it doesn´t build out cracks during the hardening period.
 Next week they are going to finalize the cellar.</figcaption>
 <img src="/img/house/IMG_1587.jpg" alt="">
 <img src="/img/house/IMG_1588.jpg" alt="">
 <img src="/img/house/IMG_1595.jpg" alt="">